arashsamandar/Programmer-Notes/JavaScript/React/Fast_Notes_Forms.md

     // bellow has nothing to do with the above code. const errors = {};
         if(this.state.account.username.trim() === '') {
-            this.state.errors.username = 'Username is required';
+            errors.username = 'Username is required';
         }
         if(this.state.account.password.trim() === '') {
             errors.password = 'Password is required';